 The NetBSD Packages Collection provides easy source or binary installation of a large number of third-party applications.
 Users should remember that there can often be bugs in third-party software, and some of these bugs can leave a machine vulnerable to exploitation.
 To cope with this, NetBSD provides an easy way to audit your installed packages for known vulnerabilities.

 The NetBSD pkgsrc Security Team and package maintainers keep a list of known security vulnerabilities in packages which are (or have been) included in pkgsrc.
 The list is available from the NetBSD FTP site at:

-Package samba-2.0.9 has a local-root-shell vulnerability, see http://www.samba.org/samba/whatsnew/macroexploit.html
+Package wireshark-2.0.1 has a denial-of-service vulnerability, see https://www.wireshark.org/security/wnpa-sec-2016-04.html